h3nnn4n/cubotron/README.md

 # Usage

-Clone this repo and run `make build` to build the application.
+Clone this repo, run `git submodule update --init --recursive` and run `make build` to build the application.

-Calling `./cubotron` with no args will build the prunning and move tables, the first time it is called.
+Calling `./cubotron` with no args will build the prunning and move tables the first time it is called.
 The tables are cached to disk.
 Optionally, `--rebuild-tables` can be passed to force a rebuild of the tables.